mahavedalla/mahavedalla/docs/questions/atthasila/where-the-eight-precepts-originated.md

-# Where the eight precepts originated?
+Question: Where the eight precepts originated?
 Category: Aṭṭhasīla
 Sutta References: AN 3.7
 Date Entered: April 4, 2025